alanwunsche/agentware-book/Chapter-1.md

 MarketSphere waded into the choppy waters of data privacy concerns of using LLMs, where every bit of customer information handled was a potential iceberg.
 The regulatory uncertainties that swirled around AI threatened to throttle the pace of innovation, with every new jurisdiction they entered presenting a maze of legal and ethical quandaries.

 Amidst these trials, MarketSphere's tangible impact unfolded as planned.
 There was Maria, a single mother of two, who had crafted a small business around her artisanal candle-making hobby.
 MarketSphere's intuitive platform allowed her to reach customers far beyond her tiny locale, providing a steady income that transformed her family's life.
 Then there was the community of crafters in a small town, who, through MarketSphere, found a global audience for their traditional wares, reviving local economies and instilling a sense of pride and hope among the artisans.
+-->

 ### The Dawn of Agentware
 Ana also recalls the mind-blowing experience of seeing AI agents for the first time in 2023.
 Beyond single interactions with a ChatGPT-like interface, the AutoGPT project demonstrated how agents could be created to accept an objective, generate the tasks required to achieve the objective, and then carry out the tasks, such as gathering research.
+This "objective-driven" behaviour would eventually be a key that unlocked AI at MarketSphere.

 Multi-agent environments were envisioned, where one agent could evaluate the quality of another agent's output.
 It was evident that agents would would become standardized when Microsoft released its AutoGen project for multi-agent environments.

 In October 2023, the MarketSphere team attended the inaugural "**AI Engineer Summit**" where they watched Founder Flo Crivello demo [Lindy.ai](https://lindy.ai), his company having raised about $50M to provide "AI employees" that would manage and generate emails, organize calendars, book travel and much more.
 The concept of hiring "AI agents" was having a breakthrough moment, made possible by interacting with OpenAI's GPT-4 API at the time.

-The team found themselves ultimately orchestrating a marketplace with a minimal human workforce, each cog in the machine executed by a legion of AI co-pilots.

 Then in November of 2023, OpenAI had their big DevDay reveal.
 Ana was in the audience when GPTs were announced.
 These self-serve versions of ChatGPT could have their own documents which would be accessible knowledge.
 The demos showed connections to third-party services such as Zapier, making it possible to connect to external services.
 OpenAI also released their Assistants API.